banner

 How Hill

 The picture above shows How Hill house.
-It was built 100 years ago as a holiday home for the family of Edward Boardman, an architect from Norwich.
+It was built in 1904 as a holiday home for the family of Edward Boardman, an architect from Norwich.
+In 1916, the house was extended and the family moved there as their main home.
 It stands in formal gardens and has an excellent view over Turf Fen and the River Ant.

-The house is now a study center and you can go there for various courses.
+The house is now a study center for schools in term times and for adults at other times when you can go there for various courses.
 It is not normally open to the public except on special occasions and fund raising events.
-The house also has a water garden which is open on special occasions.
+Behind the house is a lovely water garden, known as the Secret Garden, which is open to visitors free of charge.
+The formal gardens round the house can be visited when there are no schools in residence.
 You can become a friend of How Hill and thus get special access.
+There is a tea room and cafe open in the summer months.

 The estate which surrounds the house belongs to the Broads Authority and is open all the year round to the public at no charge.
-There are excellent walks in the area and the lawn below the house is ideal for picnics.
+(There is a small charge for the nature trail).
+There are excellent walks in the area and the lawn below the house is ideal for picnics and games.
 More information about walks is on our walks page.

 How Hill

 The photograph above shows the view from the lawn just below the house.
 It is one of the best views in Broadland..
-In the photograph below, you can see the moorings at How Hill staithe which have recently upgraded.
+In the photograph below, you can see the moorings at How Hill staithe.
 How Hill staithe is a public staithe with plenty of free mooring.
 To the north, the riverside path takes you to two preserved windmills of the skeleton type.
-After this, the path is a dead end when it reaches the marsh and the former dyke leading into Crome's Broad.
+After this, the path follows an interesting circular walk through the marshes to Sharp Street.
 The riverside path to the south connects to various walks and to special habitats created for bitterns and other water birds.

 How Hill staithe